 Do you have a Spider Plant that you love, but it’s getting a little too large for its pot?
 Or maybe you want to share your spider plant with a friend?
 Propagating spider plants is easy and can be done in just a few simple steps!
-This blog post will go over everything you need to know about propagating spider plants, so read on for all the information you need to get started making spider plant babies!
+This blog post will cover everything you need to know about propagating mature spider plants, so read on for all the information you need to start making baby spider plants!

 About the Spider Plant